 Before the advent of the internet, face-to-face meetings and phone calls dominated the communication landscape.
-Years later, online forms, mobile apps, social media, and emails have taken over as modern forms of communication.
+Years later, online forms, mobile apps, social media, and emails have become modern forms of communication.

 A multitude of industries employ chatbots that help visitors navigate through a website or answer their questions.
 Given the highly competitive market, customers have increased expectations from brands.

-Incorporating chatbots help meet those expectations.
+Incorporating chatbots helps meet those expectations.
 Also, AI is constantly evolving, which means that chatbots will become more sophisticated in the future.
-Hence, we will discuss AI chatbot trends in 2021 that you should consider adopting in your strategy.
+Here, we will discuss chatbot trends in 2022 that you should consider adopting in your strategy.

 Listed below are key chatbot forecasts and predictions, divided by year: